mxswat/px-ProximityInventory/.github/ISSUE_TEMPLATE/bug_report.md

 **Before posting**

-Do you have any other mod installed that affects loot?
+**Do you have any other mod installed that affects loot?**
+Yes, insert list of mods here / No

-Do you have any other mod that affects the inventory?
+**Do you have any other mod that affects the inventory?**
+Yes, insert list of mods here / No

-Do you get any errors in the console?
+**Do you get any errors in the console?**
-Have you tried the mod without any other mod enabled?
+Yes, attach log file / No

+**Steps to reproduce:**
+- Step
+- Step
+- Step
+- Step